 After setting up your podcast hosting, you will need to have a valid RSS feed.
 A lot of times when you are setting up the podcast hosting account you will miss something that will break the RSS feed.
 Before submitting to any directory, you will need to check to see if your RSS feed is valid.
 To test your RSS feed, use Cast Feed Validator to see if you made any mistakes.
 If you have a valid feed, then jump into your directory submission.

-Where to Syndicate Your Podcast
+How to Syndicate Your Podcast

-Side Note: Before submitting your podcast to any of the available directories, I recommend that you have more than one podcast in your RSS feed.
+Side Note: Before submitting your podcast to any of the available directories, I recommend that you have more than one podcast episode in your RSS feed.
 You can submit to most of the directories with only one podcast, but for most listeners to your podcast, they will want to see more than the episode before subscribing to your show.

 Because iPhone and Android devices dominate the mobile market, these first two registrations are a must for every podcast!